MayaWasungu/alx-system_engineering-devops/0x02-shell_redirections/README.md

-It is a good file that cuts iron without making a noise
+Write a shell script that creates a file containing the text ending by a new line